 While the Rock & Roll Hall of Fame should generally be on your bucket travel list, you can explore what's there at their website:

-To learn more about Tom Petty and the Heartbreakers' 2002 induction, go here:
+To learn more about Tom Petty and the Heartbreakers' 2002 induction into the HOF, go here:

 https://rockhall.com/inductees/tom-petty-and-heartbreakers/